• Contact Info

 Secondary Instructor - Fall 2021

-To prepare students for undertaking an independent research or design project in Environmental Design, this asks students to engage with existing literature in the field.
-Students will understand how research and design projects are conducted, and how their own work fits within a long tradition of scholarship.
-Department consent required.
+Prepares students for undertaking a research based honors thesis project in Environmental Design.
+Students engage with existing literature in the field to understand how research and design projects are conducted, and how their contribution fits within a long tradition of scholarship.
+May be repeated up to 3 total credit hours.

 • ENVD 4979 - Honors Thesis

-Working with an advisor, students prepare, complete, and defend an honors thesis project, either written or creative.
+Working with an advisor, students prepare, complete, and defend a research-based honors thesis project, in an area of Environmental Design.
+May be repeated up to 3 total credit hours.

 • ENVD 5346 - Spec Topics: Environmental Design